richa237/apartmentManagementSystem/DesignDocuments/userStories.md

 ### Pay Rent

-As a tenant, I want to be able to pay the rent online so I can submit monthly rent payment through the portal.
+As a tenant, I want to be able to pay the rent online, so I can submit monthly rent payment through the portal.

 ### Receive rent payment confirmation

-As a tenant, I want to be able to receive payment confirmation so that I can get a reference number as a payment comfirmation.
+As a tenant, I want to be able to receive payment confirmation so that I can get a reference number as a payment confirmation.

 ### Admin reply to request

-As an admin, I want to be able to reply to request so I can ask any additional questions related to the request.
+As an admin, I want to be able to reply to request, so I can ask any additional questions related to the request.

-### tenant reply to request
+### Tenant reply to request

-As an tenant, I want to be able to reply to request so I can answers any questions admin might have.
+As a tenant, I want to be able to reply to request, so I can answer any questions admin might have.

 ### Admin post status of request